-GENERAL DED HEAD QUARTERS ORDERS, No. 2.
+GENERAL ORDERS.
+HEAD QUARTERS, COLUMBIA, 20th Jan.
+1843.

-A RTHUR M. HUGER, INC. SELL A. KERSHAW, J. L. GARTT.
-EDMONDSTON, W. D. GILLISON E. M. SEABROOK, Jr. ave specials.
-E. M. SRABROOK, Jr. are specified doctain to the Commander in the rank of Licutenant Colonel, and will be and respected accordingly.
+ORDERS, No. 2.
+A RTHUR M. HUGER, INO.
+BRUARD KERSHAW, J. L. GANTT, P. M. EDMONDSTON, W. D. GILLISON, and E. M. SEABROOK, Jr. are appointed Aidede.
+Caran to the Commander in Chief, with the rank of Lieutenant Colonel, and will be obeyed and respected accordingly.

-The Aids-de-Cainy will respectively their acceptance forthwell, as I lead Quarters, Charleston as 187 by the 17th February next.
+The Aids-de-Camp will respectively alguity their acceptance forthwith, and reportitions algorithms.
+Lead Quarters, Charleston, as fully by the !7th February next.